A Virtual Psychedelic Summit on the Globalization of Plant Medicines and Indigenous Reciprocity

 Sarai Piña Alcántara holds a Bachelor’s degree in Ethnology from the National School of Anthropology and History (ENAH), where her thesis committee recognized her work with an honorable mention and a recommendation for publication.
 She is currently a master’s student at the Center for Research and Advanced Studies in Social Anthropology (CIESAS) in Mexico City.
 She has worked in the Sierra Mazateca for sixteen years on topics including traditional shamanism, tourism and neo-shamanism, medical anthropology and cultural consumption.
 She has also carried out applied research in the region with local collectives.
 She has given lectures nationally and internationally on the phenomenon of neo-shamanic tourism.
 She is currently carrying out research on the transnationalization and legalization of psilocybin in Mexico and the United States.

-Sara Reed is a Licensed Marriage and Family Therapist.
-She is the CEO of Mind’s iHealth Solutions, a digital health company that provides evidence based and culturally responsible mental health services for underserved groups.
-Sara was the first Black therapist to provide MDMA-assisted psychotherapy in a clinical trial and engages in ongoing advocacy work around health equity in psychedelic medicine.
+Sara Reed is a Licensed Marriage and Family Therapist and CEO of Mind’s iHealth Solutions, a digital health company that provides evidence based and culturally responsible mental health services for underserved groups.
+As a mental health futurist and clinical researcher, Sara examines the ways culture informs the way we diagnose and treat mental illness.
+Sara’s prior research work includes participation as a study therapist in psychedelic therapy research at Yale University and the University of Connecticut’s Health Center.
+Sara was the first Black therapist to provide MDMA-assisted psychotherapy in a clinical trial and continues to engage in ongoing advocacy work around health equity in psychedelic medicine.

 Leor Roseman is a postdoc at the Centre for Psychedelic Research, Imperial College London, where he also received his PhD and MRes; under the supervision of Dr Robin Carhart-Harris and Prof David Nutt.
 His research interests are diverse and cover neuroscientific, phenomenological, therapeutic, and psychosocial aspects of psychedelic use.
 Currently, Leor is investigating relational processes and group dynamics in psychedelic rituals.
 His main line of research is examining the potential of psychedelics for peacebuilding (peacebuilding defined here not just as achieving a state of harmony, but of structural equality and political liberation as well).
 While his research is currently focused on the Palestinian-Israeli conflict, he and his collaborators are hoping to develop an approach which is applicable in other contexts as well.